 Plastic Recycling Facts and Figures

 Plastic recycling has become an increasingly important sector of recycling, but it would be hard to declare it a great success story from an environmental perspective.
-Less than 10% of plastic generation from the U.S. Municipal Solid Waste stream is recycled.
+Less than 9% of plastic generation from the U.S. Municipal Solid Waste stream was recycled in 2018.
 Ocean plastic and plastic shopping bags still present major global challenges.

 Businesses that want to have a positive environmental impact should stay informed on the global impact of plastic waste and the state of plastic recycling.
 Here is an overview of the industry.

-- It takes up to 500 years to decompose plastic items in landfills.
+- It takes hundreds of years to decompose plastic items in landfills.

 - Plastic recycling results in significant energy savings compared with the production of new plastics using virgin material.

-- According to the EPA, about 30% of recyclable plastic bottles and jars were actually recycled in 2015.
+- According to the EPA, 29.1% of recyclable PET plastic bottles and 19.3% of recyclable HDPE plastic bottles were actually recycled in 2018.

 - Each year, about $25 million is spent in the state of California to dispose of plastic waste in landfills.